 What they do: Headquartered in Lincoln, Nebraska, Spreetail has opened an office in Austin with the goal of expanding its e-commerce solutions.

 How it's changing e-commerce: Spreetail markets products, builds e-commerce technology and manages warehouses in order to bring the lowest prices to its customers.
 The company sells thousands of products each day on multiple e-commerce sites.

 What they do: Why crash on a couch when you can rent the whole house?
-That's the idea behind Vrbo, one of the strongest challengers to Airbnb's vacation-rental dominance, and a company that has made quite a home for itself in Austin over the last 10+ years.
+That's the idea behind Expedia Group, one of the strongest challengers to Airbnb's vacation-rental dominance, and a company that has made quite a home for itself in Austin over the last 10+ years.

-How it's changing e-commerce: Although it was acquired by Expedia in late 2015, Vrbo maintains its distinctive ethos and local character, even as it closes in on $1B in sales.
+How it's changing e-commerce: Formerly HomeAway, it was acquired by Expedia in late 2015 and maintains its distinctive ethos and local character, even as it closes in on $1B in sales.

 What they do: Volusion builds a range of e-commerce solutions for businesses of all sizes, from startups to SMBs to international enterprise clients.
 It works in SaaS, design, inbound marketing, and more, making it a true e-commerce one-stop shop.

 How it's changing e-commerce: In operation since 1999, Volusion has now worked with more than 40,000 clients and has altered the business landscape in millions of small but significant ways.
 Austin's canine population may not understand what it does, but it appreciates the company's inspirational largesse.

 What they do: How's this for specialization — Beardbrand is an online retailer catering to gentlemen living a bearded lifestyle.
 Think of it as Dollar Shave Club, but the opposite.